 The Best of Nature – Down to a Science

-We’ve identified and extracted specific proteins, hormones, and enzymes – the good stuff – from over 3,000 select microbes found in natural prairie grasses, corn composts, and various turfgrass species.
+We identify and extract more than 3,000 proteins, hormones, and enzymes – the good stuff – from select microbes found in natural prairie grasses, corn composts, and various turfgrass species.
 Each of these microbes has a specific function, whether to decompose dead matter to form organic material, to free “tied-up” nutrients from the soil and from dead matter, or to release agents to kill and prevent certain pathogens.
-No matter their role – these microbes make up the core of our M3D™ Technology, possessing innate resilience and growth characteristics.
-Together, they trigger the vital reactions needed for plant growth and soil respiration.
+No matter their role – these microbes and their exudates make up the core of our M3D™ Technology, possessing innate growth- and resilience-boosting characteristics.

-Attached to minerals to form stable extracellular enzyme (exoenzyme) complexes, these extracts serve as a biological engine stimulating your existing soil biology.
-Fueled with our proprietary carbon source, a soluble, pressure-treated humic acid, M3D™ Technology jumpstarts soil productivity, delivering the essential nutrients for optimization through our flagship liquid carriers.
+Extracellular enzymes (exoenzymes) attach to minerals to form stable complexes.
+Our complexes, also known as M3D™ Exoenzymes, serve as a biological engine stimulating your existing soil biology.
+Fueled with our carbon source – a soluble, pressure-treated blend of humic and fulvic acids – M3D™ Exoenzymes jumpstart soil productivity, delivering the essential nutrients for optimization through our flagship liquid carriers.

-By providing a stabilized, non-animated form of the resilience-boosting microbes found in natural grasses, GenNext products essentially bypass the organic process – while providing an instant organic catalyst.
-In other words, they give users the best of both worlds: synthetic performance with organic delivery.
+By providing a stabilized, non-animated form of the resilience-boosting microbes found in natural grasses, GenNext products essentially bypass the natural digestion process – while providing an instant bio-catalyst.
+In other words, they give users the best of both worlds: synthetic performance with superior delivery.

-Using GenNext M3D™ Technology on a continual basis, in conjunction with a balanced fertility program, will trigger a built-in defense system against biotic and abiotic stress.
-Soil biology will improve with application of beneficial bacteria and fungi, promoting optimal plant growth and soil respiration of healthy, dense turfgrass.
+Using GenNext M3D™ Technology on a continual basis, in conjunction with a balanced fertility program, will trigger a plant’s built-in defense system against abiotic and biotic stress.
+Soil biology will improve as M3D™ Technology encourages a diverse soil food web of beneficial bacteria and fungi, promoting optimal plant health and soil respiration.